rustanlys/rupta/README.md

 * `<pta-type>`: Determines the type of pointer analysis.
 Options are `cs` (callsite-sensitive) or `ander` (andersen), with `cs` as the default.
 * `context-depth`: Sets the depth of contexts in callsite-sensitive analysis.
 Default is 1.
 * `dump-call-graph`: Outputs the call graph in DOT format.
+* `dump-overall-metadata`: Outputs the overall metadata, including information about crates, functions and callsites.
 * `dump-pts`: Outputs the points-to analysis results.
 * `dump-mir`: Outputs the MIR for all reachable functions.